 Under the LLMC Convention, the shipowner's liability limit is calculated based on the size of the ship.
 The liability limits set out in the LLMC Convention in respect of claims for property damage are as follows:

-- one million Special Drawing Rights (SDR) for a ship with a gross tonnage not exceeding 2,000;
+- 1.51 million Special Drawing Rights (SDR) for a ship with a gross tonnage not exceeding 2,000;

 - for a ship with a gross tonnage in excess of 2,000, the following additional amount: